danielangus/Analysis-of-Housing-Market-Trends/README.md

 ## Analysis

 The stages in the analysis proceed as follows:
--Data Exploration - creating exploratory data plots -Developing a Model - choosing a metric and cross-validation strategy -Analyzing Model Performance - selecting a model to minimize bias and variance -Evaluating Model Performace - optimizing the model, and comparing it's predictions to true values
+* Data Exploration - creating exploratory data plots
+* Developing a Model - choosing a metric and cross-validation strategy
+* Analyzing Model Performance - selecting a model to minimize bias and variance
+* Evaluating Model Performace - optimizing the model, and comparing it's predictions to true values

 ## Technologies

 This project was complete using Python 2.7.
 Libraries include:
--sklearn
--numpy
--pandas
--matplotlib
+* sklearn
+* numpy
+* pandas
+* matplotlib

 ## Results